Montuuh/ResearchProject-QuestManager/README.md

 # Presentation

 Hello!
 My name is [David Montufo](https://github.com/Montuuh), a student from the Bachelor's degree in Design and Development of Videogames in CITM.
-I decided to do this project as it has been demanded by the subject Project 2, lectured by [David Montufo](https://github.com/raysan5).
+I decided to do this project as it has been demanded by the subject Project 2, lectured by [Ramón Santamaría](https://github.com/raysan5).

 ## Research Description